-  Despite the proliferation of such unfounded rumor (i.e., the alleged the existence of a U.S./alien-jointly operated underground bio-lab base under the Archuleta Mesa or under Mount Archuleta), I believe that Dulce is just a beautiful small community located in a picturesque surrounding, with a great and proud people of the Jicarilla Apache Nation.
+Despite the proliferation of rumors about the base itself (i.e., the alleged the existence of a U.S./alien-jointly operated underground bio-lab base under the Archuleta Mesa or under Mount Archuleta), I believe that Dulce is a very beautiful small community located in a picturesque surrounding, with a great and proud people of the Jicarilla Apache Nation.

 But yet I still occasionally receive some interesting but disturbing letters, such as the following – – this time, from an individual who claims to have been a Special Education instructor at Dulce Independent School District, New Mexico:

 I am familiar with your work on Dulce and was able to find your email online.